vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

 ![Devtools Timetravel Debugger](/images/devtools-timetravel.gif)

-<p class="tip">There are a couple of gotchas to note for Vue Devtools:
-- If the page uses a production/minified build of Vue.js, devtools inspection is disabled by default so the Vue pane won't show up.
+<p class="tip">Please note that if the page uses a production/minified build of Vue.js (such as the standard link from a CDN), devtools inspection is disabled by default so the Vue pane won't show up.
+If you switch to an unminified version, you may have to give the page a hard refresh to see them.</p>
-- To make it work for pages opened via file:// protocol, you need to check "Allow access to file URLs" for this extension in Chrome's extension management panel</p>

 ### Vuetron